bwhiting/b2dLite/README.md

 b2dLite
 =======

-A quick and dirty stage3d quad rendering engine
+A quick and dirty stage3d quad rendering engine.
+It will batch your draw calls automatically, so to take advantage of it fully USE SPRITESHEETS and draw objects with the same textures together and you should be golden.